 Howard L. Blum

-A graduate of Columbia Business school, Mr. Blum has served as the Senior Vice-President of Investments at USB Financial Services for over 15 years.
-Before USB, Mr. Blum spent nearly twenty-five years at Ladenburg, Thalmann & Co., becoming Chairman of the Board and CEO.
+A graduate of Columbia Business school, Mr. Blum has served as the Senior Vice-President of Investments at UBS Financial Services for over 15 years.
+Before UBS, Mr. Blum spent nearly twenty-five years at Ladenburg, Thalmann & Co., becoming Chairman of the Board and CEO.

 Ms. Carter successfully owned and operated a franchise of her family business, Robert Half and Accountemps.
 Since selling to a public company, she manages investments and has taken on passion projects including design, furnishing, and renovation.